Esdran26/number-game/README.md

-# A simple number game built with JavaScript
+# A simple number game built with JavaScript.

 Technologies: